 Periodontists use a similar process for advanced bone loss as with medium grafts.
 The periodontist uses the patient’s bone supplied by another part of the jaw, hip, or tibia in the form of a small block.
 This block is anchored in place in the recipient site using specialized bone screws and sometimes plates.
 The periodontist uses bone granules to enhance the graft.
 A collagen membrane protects the entire site, then closed tightly with sutures and left to heal for several months.
 After the site is fully healed, the periodontist can place the dental implants into the new bone.

-The upper jaw has challenges of its own.
-Patients missing upper molar teeth often experience extensive bone loss which causes the maxillary sinuses to become affected.
-The maxillary sinus is a hollow cavity which sits just above the molars in the upper jaw.
+The upper jaw has challenges.
+Patients missing upper molar teeth often experience extensive bone loss which affects the maxillary sinuses.
+The maxillary sinus is a hollow cavity that sits just above the molars in the upper jaw.
 After losing a majority of your upper molars, the bone above them begins to droop.
 Between bone loss from the missing teeth and the descending maxillary sinus, patients can end up with bone as thin as an eggshell in this area.

 A periodontist cannot place dental implants when so much bone has been lost.
 Extensive grafting is required to raise the sinus floor and thicken the bone in the area.
 This procedure is commonly referred to as a “sinus lift.”
 With this procedure, the periodontist makes an incision in the gum tissue to access the maxillary sinus.
 The maxillary sinus membrane is cut and lifted in order to perform the graft.
 It’s extremely important that you find a professional with exceptional experience and knowledge of this procedure.
-A graft of this type will need at least 4 months to heal before dental implants can be placed in the new bone.
+A graft of this type will need at least 4 months to heal before placing dental implants.

 Let Dental Partners of Boston Improve Your Quality of Life Today!